Sparse Autoencoders Learn Monosemantic Features in Vision-Language Models: More details on steering

 \section{More details on steering}

 We illustrate in Figure~\ref{fig:llava} how we steer LLaVA-like models.
 We separately train SAEs on top of the pretrained CLIP vision encoder to reconstruct the \emph{token embeddings} $\mathbf{v}_i$ , and then attach it back after the vision encoder during inference.
 Intervening on a neuron within the SAE layer steers the reconstructed tokens $\mathbf{\hat{v}}_i$ towards the activated concept, which then steers the LLM's generated output.
+We present in Figure~\ref{fig:neuron_steering} additional examples of LLaVA prompted to generate scientific titles, and the outputs before and after intervening on SAE neurons.
+Increasing the activation of specific neurons will modify the outputs to include elements from images highly activating the corresponding neuron.